July 22, 2020

 Blog | News/PR

-The effectiveness of online classes has become the biggest question in the wake of the COVID-19 pandemic closing the doors of schools across the globe.
-As many administrators, teachers, parents, and students scrambled to adapt to the sudden change in learning environments from in-person to completely online at the end of the 2019-2020 school year, there are more questions than answers about what education will look like this fall.
+The effectiveness of online classes has become one of the biggest questions in the wake of the COVID-19 pandemic closing the doors of schools across the U.S. As many administrators, teachers, parents, and students scrambled to adapt to the sudden change in learning environments from in-person to completely online at the end of the 2019-2020 school year, there are more questions than answers about what education will look like this fall.
 Even more so, will students get the education they need?

 Can online classes properly prepare students for college?

 With a global pandemic, a recent study by Chicago State University found high school grade point average (GPA) is rapidly becoming the measurement colleges observe first before making further decisions on a student’s admission.

 Researchers specifically studied classes taught all over the U.S. by PLI to investigate GPAs, efficacy, and COVID-19 readiness of students learning online in comparison to those in a traditional, physical classroom setting.
 PLI partners with schools to provide their classrooms with certified teachers through live video for a wide range of subjects.

 Based solely on percentage and GPA, a student being taught in a live virtual environment by a PLI teacher would be a candidate for college admission, according to the study.
 Over six semesters, the average grade of a PLI student was 80.34% out of 100%, higher than the national average admissions requirements of 72.5% for the average state university.

 Beyond their grades, PLI classes prepare students for college by exposing them early on to the technology and skills necessary for learning online.
 Plus, they have a teacher with experience and training in this virtual environment they meet with face-to-face online to guide them through this learning process.